 As a seller, you can choose to reprice yourself.
-This involves changing the price manually through Amazon Seller Central - or via other sites should you be managing your products this way.
+This involves changing the price manually through Amazon Seller Central - or via other sites should you be managing your products through a third party.

-This will only work for sellers with a few products, as it is time consuming, but gives you a clearer understanding of both you and your competitor’s products and pricing.
+This will only work for sellers with a few products, as it is time consuming.
+However, it does give you a clearer understanding of your own and your competitor’s products and pricing.

-To help with the competitive nature of pricing, repricing tools like Xsellco, RepricerExpress, RepriceIt and Appeagle can be used to automatically undercut competitors on the same listing.
-You can set a minimum price so the system doesn’t go below this selling price otherwise you could sell the product at a loss.
+To help with the competitive nature of pricing, repricing tools like Xsellco, RepricerExpress, and RepriceIt can be used to automatically undercut competitors on the same listing.
+You can even set a minimum price so the system doesn’t go below a profitable level.

 There are two ways in which repricing tools work:

-This type of tool works on rules set by the seller themselves, running with rules such as, undercut by £0.01.
+This type of tool works on rules set by the seller themselves.
+An example of a rule could be to undercut by £0.01.
 Again, this can be a little time consuming for the seller to set up.

 While this benefits your profit margin, it’s worth bearing in mind that algorithmic repricing tools are more expensive and best suited to professional sellers with plenty of items.

 There are pros and cons that need to be taken into consideration when comparing types of repricing tools.
 However, if you are inexperienced with repricing, using an Amazon repricing tool is recommended.

 - Margins can be minimised and therefore profit maximised